 The information provided in this form will be used by Principal or Police to establish whether enforcement can be undertaken safely and to assist with the development of an enforcement plan.
 As a result, Transport and Main Roads specific project descriptions (such as road number and chainage) should be avoided.
-PROJECT NAME / DESCRIPTION PROJECT LOCATION: REGION: DISTRICT: WORK COMMENCED: DURATION: GPS COORDINATES: Longitude Latitude CONTACT OFFICER: Name: Role: Date: Issues of concern in support of this request for enforcement (please attach supporting risk assessment, if one has been completed): PRINCIPAL REVIEW: Roadwork Speed limit appropriate: Y/N Enforcement supported: Y/N
+PROJECT LOCATION: PROJECT NAME / DESCRIPTION REGION: DISTRICT: WORK COMMENCED: DURATION: GPS COORDINATES: Longitude Latitude CONTACT OFFICER: Name: Role: Date: Issues of concern in support of this request for enforcement (please attach supporting risk assessment, if one has been completed): PRINCIPAL REVIEW: Roadwork Speed limit appropriate: Y/N Enforcement supported: Y/N

 Name: Signature: Date:

-Site Characteristic s Comments
+Site Characteristics Comments

 Speed Limit

 Permanent speed limit (on approach to work site)

 Roadwork speed limit (zone to be enforced)

 'Stability' of work site

-(number of and proposed timing of significant move of works) ements, switches or realignment
+(number of and proposed timing of significant movements, switches or realignment of works) .
+0)

-Daily Traffic Volume and Composition
+Daily Traffic Volume and Composition 200

-Copy of Traffic Management Plan (TMP) and Tra affic Guidance Scheme (TGS)
+Copy of Traffic Management Plan (TMP) and Tra

-(The TGS shall include details of approved roadwor be used by Principal or Queensland Police Service enforcement activity and determine the enforcemen to identify suitable Sites for
+(The TGS shall include details of approved roadwork be used by Principal or Queensland Police Service enforcement activity and determine the enforcement

 Lateral Clearances

-(To workers operating without temporary barrier pro otection)
+(To workers operating without temporary barrier protection)

 Crash history

 (Prior to and/or during roadworks, if relevant)

-Speed survey data and identification of the day(night or day when speed compliance issues are
+Speed survey data and identification of the day(s) of the week and times of night or day when speed compliance issues are occurring